ietf-scitt/draft-steele-cose-merkle-tree-proofs/draft-steele-cose-merkle-tree-proofs.md

 For example, 2 different merkle tree based verifiable data structures might both support proofs of inclusion.
-Protocols requiring proof of inclusion ought to be able to preserve their functionality, while switching from one verifiable data structure to another, so long as both structures upport the same proof types.
+Protocols requiring proof of inclusion ought to be able to preserve their functionality, while switching from one verifiable data structure to another, so long as both structures support the same proof types.

 ## Proof Types Registry {#sec-verifiable-data-structure-proof-types}